 Harvey Ruvin is a graduate Industrial Engineer (University of Florida 1959).
 He received his Juris Doctor from the University of Miami Law School, 1962.

 He was first elected to public office in 1968 at the age of 30.
 Serving as Mayor of the City of North Bay Village, he became one of the youngest mayors in Miami-Dade County history.
-In 1972, Ruvin was elected to the Metro Dade County Commission where he served till 1992.
+In 1972, Ruvin was elected to the Metro Dade County Commission where he served for twenty years: focusing on environmental and technology issues.

 His public career continues to be hallmarked by his commitment to improve the lives of the citizens of Miami-Dade County, and to use his technological expertise to help solve the problems of providing needed services to the people in a cost efficient way while protecting the environment and our quality of life.

 In 2004, he won Computerworld Magazine’s “2004 Medal of Achievement” for utilizing technology to achieve massive savings and enhancing the public’s accessibility to records.
-Clerk Ruvin, having made an effective transition from county commissioner to an extensively Administrative role, received the much coveted "2004 Public Administrator of the Year" awarded by the South Florida Chapter of the American Society for Public Administration.
+Mr. Ruvin, having made an effective transition from a county legislator to an extensive administrative role, received the much coveted “2004 Public Administrator of the Year” awarded by the South Florida Chapter of the American Society for Public Administration (ASPA) and in 2016 earned ASPA’s coveted award as South Florida “Elected Official of the Year”.

-To Harvey, his greatest honor so far came when "Naples", a rescued West Indian manatee gave birth to a male calf and the Miami Seaquarium named the newborn "Harvey" in recognition of the Commissioner's work on behalf of the endangered species (Sept.
+To Harvey, his greatest honor so far came when “Naples, a rescued West Indian manatee gave birth to a male calf and the Seaquarium named the newborn “Harvey” in recognition of the Commissioner’s work on behalf of the endangered species (Sept.
 1990).